 My tiramisu ice cream cake pleases kids of all ages!

 Ice cream cakes can be such a disappointment.
 I get flashbacks to those birthday parties when the kids were too young to stay on their own… the parents would hang around, bored out of our wits, passing the time pigging out on the worst ice cream cakes imaginable.
 They all tasted the same, too, no matter what the flavor.
 I especially hated the industrial frosting that refused to melt.
 But when ice cream cake is done right, it can be awesome.
 I love to slice into it and see the pretty stripes, and I especially love the way the ice cream layer melts into the cake layer and you get that special slushy layer — the reason for ice cream cakes‘ very existance, if you ask me.

-I decided to do a take on classic Italian tiramisu for this one.
 It’s is fun and easy thanks to frozen pound cake.
 Since the cake is frozen it’s easy to work with, I just turn it on its side and slice it into three long layers with a big knife.

 - 12 Tbsp Kahlua

 - Remove the frozen cake from the tin and slice into three layers, Line the tin with a long sheet of plastic wrap or parchment, so you can lift the chilled cake out later to frost it.